11 Interesting Facts About the Sochi 2014 Winter Olympics

 - Germany: 152

-- Figure Skating Team Event: There won't just be your usual pair of figure skaters.
-In this event, there will be a whole team of figure skaters gliding on the ice together.
+- Figure skating team event: Rather than your usual pair of figure skaters, this event showcases a whole team of figure skaters gliding on the ice together.

 - Team relay luge